cameraui/sdk/go/docs/api/plugin.md

 ## type AudioDetectionResponse

 AudioDetectionResponse is the result of an audio detection run.
-Decibels is optional and reports the measured loudness when the plugin computes it.

 	type AudioDetectionResponse struct {
 	    Detected   bool        `msgpack:"detected" json:"detected"`